RTEMS/rtems-docs/user/glossary/index.rst

 .. glossary::

+  Architecture
+    Family or class of processor based around a common instruction set.
+RTEMS architectures follow the GCC architecture model as RTEMS needs an GCC architecture compiler for each support RTEMS architecture.

   Binutils
     GNU Binary Utilities such as the assembler ``as``, linker ``ld`` and a range of other tools used in the development of software.

+  BSP
+    Board Support Package is a specific configuration RTEMS can be built for.
+An RTEMS install process installs specific library and headers files for a single BSP.
+A BSP optimises RTEMS to a specific target hardware.

+  Buildbot
+    A continuous inteagration build server.

+  Crosscompiler

+    A compiler built to run on a Host that generate code for another architecture.

   DLL
     Dynamically Linker Library used on Windows.